Grauenwolf/CleanArchitecture/README.md

 The method names will have to be changed so that they are unique within a class.
 But when reading stack traces, it is better to have methods named `Create` or `Update` than having everything generically called “Handle’.

+## Round 11 - Wiring up the Cancellation Tokens

+Though the handlers (now renamed services) had support for cancellation tokens, they were not provided by the controller layer to the MediatR layer.
+This means that when a client cancels a request, the web server never finds out about it.

+Fixing this is fairly easy.
+Simply add a `CancellationToken` parameter to each controller method that should be cancellable.

+Generally speaking, only read methods should allow cancellation.
+Write operations can run into some difficult timing issues if canceled, and should be fast enough that cancellation is never necessary.
+So for the write method, the cancellation token will be removed from the service class.

  <img align="left" width="116" height="116" src="https://raw.githubusercontent.com/jasontaylordev/CleanArchitecture/main/.github/icon.png" />

  # Clean Architecture Solution Template